mikegallimore/NHL_Single/README.md

 To fetch a season's schedule, either initially or to update (as you will need to do with each playoff round) it, you must indicate the particular season:<br>
 <code>python run_schedule.py 20182019</code>

+### Limitations

 ### Acknowledgements
+A lot of people have directly or indirectly helped me learn enough to put this thing together.
+Be it patiently answering my questions, making their own code publicly available, offering suggestions or simply encouragement, I am grateful for all of the feedback I received and resources that were available.